vermont42/GpxLocationManager/README.md

 ## Demo

-The demo for `GpxLocationManager` is a stripped-down version of my race-tracking app, [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082).
+The demo for `GpxLocationManager` is a stripped-down version of my run-tracking app, [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082).

 [Click here](https://vimeo.com/138813570) to watch the demo in action.
 In this run, `GpxLocationManager` gets GPS data from a GPX file, and RaceRunner plays the data back sped up ten times.
 Note that a 40-minute run takes four minutes to watch.